ychaker/careerplug-coding-challenge/README.md

 Windows - [Pragmatic Studio](https://pragmaticstudio.com/blog/2010/09/23/install-rails-ruby-windows) / [treehouse](http://blog.teamtreehouse.com/installing-rails-5-windows)
 Linux - [treehouse](http://blog.teamtreehouse.com/installing-rails-5-linux)

+In all of the above tutorials, consider that this project was created with Rails 5.1.4, so you should make sure you install the same version.

 Setup time does not count toward your total time to complete the challenge.
 If you have any issues whatsoever, please do not hesitate to contact us and we can assist / find alternatives to help you complete the challenge.
 Environment setup can be difficult and this is not the skill set we are looking to evaluate.

 ## Mockups